minskunn/walkability_project/README.md

 # Walkability Score Tool

+### Walkability Project (Practice Version)

+This project is a practice implementation of an open-source tool (source https://medium.com/@animagun/5-open-source-gis-projects-for-urban-planning-you-can-build-this-weekend-2c820cb10f3c) I found online for calculating walkability scores using OSMnx.

+I used this as a learning opportunity to better understand geospatial analysis and the use of OSMnx library.

-## Overview (Original Version) source https://medium.com/@animagun/5-open-source-gis-projects-for-urban-planning-you-can-build-this-weekend-2c820cb10f3c
+## Overview

 This tool calculates a walkability score on a scale 1 to 100 for a given location based on three key metrics derived from OpenStreetMap (OSM) data: